eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 If the command is successful, you see a list of current namespaces.
 If not, ensure that you are logged into your Kubernetes or OpenShift cluster.

+- For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
+Run the following commands on OpenShift and IBM Cloud only.
+The `<namespace>` variable is the namespace into which you plan to install Codewind:
+    - Switch to your Codewind-only namespace using: `oc project <Codewind-namespace>`.
+    - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
+    - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.

+- For IBM Public Cloud, you must install Keycloak and your remote Codewind in separate namespaces.
+    Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
+    1. Create the 2 separate namespaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.
+    2. Run the following commands on only the Codewind namespace:
+        - Switch to your Codewind-only namespace with `oc project <Codewind-namespace>`.
+        - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<Codewind-namespace>`.
+        - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<Codewind-namespace>`.

 # Deploy a remote Codewind service and keycloak using the Codewind CLI

 ## Determine your Cloud ingress domain